Imagine savoring these mouthwatering, juicy grapes you just purchased, fresh from the market. Could anything in this world taste any better?

 In fact, Guinea pigs love grapes because they taste so sweet.

-Grapes are even pretty nutritious, offering antioxidants, vitamin C, beta-carotene, and other micronutrients.
+Grapes are even pretty nutritious, offering antioxidants, vitamin C (like in carrots), beta-carotene, and other micronutrients.

 - Vitamin C